 - “The Girl with the Patch” and “Grandmother,” a chapbook (1980?)

-I wish I could show you these chapbooks, especially since Yusef Komunyaaka edited both.
+I wish I could show you this chapbooks since Yusef Komunyaaka edited it.
 But I lost a box of beloved books during the move from LA to DC.
 I hope someone out there is still enjoying them.
 Here’s a draft of The Girl with the Patch.

 Then came the long dry stretch of non-writing.